July 02, 2007

 Using technology licensed from

-enables it to be used with the pen.
-The pen collects all this written data, when it is placed in the docking station for upload, the data is available on the computer.
+data, when it is placed in the docking station for upload, the data is available on the computer.

 Intermap and Microsoft announced the launch of Microsoft’s enhanced Virtual Earth (VE) 3D viewing platform based on Intermap’s elevation data for all of Great Britain.
 Readers may recall that Intermap gained attention from their creation of an accurate, up-to-date elevation data model for Great Britain, called NEXTMap Britain, and is also creating maps for the rest of Western Europe, to be completed this year.